CONTENTS

 Even with all these benefits, I ran into some challenges that other users also mentioned:

-• Sometimes the feedback felt a bit robotic.
-The AI focused on things like word count or pitch, but missed the emotional side of my answers.
+• "The feedback could feel a little robotic at times.
+The AI would focus on things like word count or my pitch, but it totally missed the emotional and human part of my answers."

-• I noticed that my answers started to sound a little too perfect, almost like a script.
-This made me worry about sounding unnatural in a real interview.
+• "I started noticing that my answers were sounding a little too perfect, almost like a script.
+It made me worry that I'd come across as unnatural in a real interview."

-• The tools didn’t always pick up on cultural differences or unique communication styles.
-I had to remind myself to stay authentic.
+• "The tools didn’t always pick up on cultural differences or unique communication styles, so I had to remind myself to stay authentic and not sound like a robot."

-• I missed having a real conversation.
-AI couldn’t always adapt to my answers or ask follow-up questions like a real interviewer would.
+• "I really missed having a real conversation.
+The AI couldn’t always adapt to my answers or ask smart follow-up questions like a real interviewer would."

 Despite these challenges, I found that using AI tools helped me identify my weak spots, practice under pressure, and get instant feedback.
 I became more confident and relaxed with each session.
 Still, I made sure to mix in some real mock interviews with friends or mentors to cover everything the AI couldn’t.